Exciton dissociation in two-dimensional transition metal dichalcogenides: Excited states and substrate effects: Results and discussion

-Here, it should be emphasized that the direct band gap of monolayer MoS$_2$ becomes indirect in few-layer MoS$_2$, as a result the proportion of indirect exciton will greatly improve with temperature.
-Since the indirect recombination time is several orders larger than that of direct recombination \cite{47}, and the reduced exciton binding energy will further increase the decay time, the critical electric field obtained in this work should be regarded as an upper limit.
-In addition, we find that the dependence of exciton binding energy, radius, oscillator strength, polarizability and critical electric field on the number of MoS$_2$ layers can be well fitted by a power function, and the fitted parameters are given in Table II.
-It is interesting to note that exciton radius and polarizability almost show a root quadratic and quadratic dependence on number of layers, respectively, regardless of the substrate.
-Whereas, the exciton oscillator strength and critical field are close to inversely proportion to the layer number.
+Here, it should be emphasized that the direct band gap of monolayer MoS$_2$ becomes indirect in few-layer MoS$_2$; as a result, the proportion of indirect excitons will greatly improve with temperature.
+Since the indirect recombination time is several orders of magnitude larger than that of direct recombination \cite{47}, and the reduced exciton binding energy will further increase the decay time, the critical electric field obtained in this work should be regarded as an upper limit.
+In addition, we find that the dependence of exciton binding energy, radius, oscillator strength, polarizability, and critical electric field on the number of MoS$_2$ layers can be well fitted by a power function, and the fitted parameters are given in Table II.
+It is interesting to note that the exciton radius and polarizability almost show a root quadratic and quadratic dependence on the number of layers, respectively, regardless of the substrate.
+In contrast, the exciton oscillator strength and critical field are close to being inversely proportional to the layer number.